Sebastian-Fitzner/veams.org/resources/templating/data/pages/components/general/components__general.md

 ### General

-Veams Components Starter Kit is a simple partials library to speed up your workflow with Veams.
+Veams-Components Starter Kit is a simple partials library to speed up your workflow with Veams.

 It is purely written with HandlebarsJS.